cloudberrydb/cloudberrydb-site/docs/cbdb-macos-compile.md

 # Compile and Install Cloudberry Database on macOS

-:::note
+:::info
-This source document is from the GitHub repository [cloudberrydb/cloudberrydb](https://github.com/cloudberrydb/cloudberrydb/blob/main/readmes/README.macOS.md).
+The source of this document is from the GitHub repository [cloudberrydb/cloudberrydb](https://github.com/cloudberrydb/cloudberrydb/blob/main/readmes/README.macOS.md).
 :::

-This document shares how to build, compile, and install Cloudberry Database on macOS for development purposes.
+This document shares how to build, compile, and install Cloudberry Database on macOS for development and trial purposes.
 Follow the steps below.
-DO NOT use this guide for production deployment.

 According to our test, these steps work well on macOS Ventura 13.4+ with both Intel and Apple silicon processors (M1 or M2).
 If you have an older version of macOS, upgrading is recommended.
+Make sure that the Mac you use has at least 4 cores and 8 GB memory, and is connected to the Internet.

+DO NOT use this guide for production deployment.

 ## Step 1.
 Install needed dependencies